Anam-Nasir/Anam-Nasir/README.md

 <h3 align="center"> <img src="https://github.com/Parply/Parply/blob/master/.github/Hi.gif?raw=true" width="30px"> Hi there </h3>

 <p align="center">
- I'm Anam 👨‍🎨, a recent Ms Software Engineering graduate from <a href="https://www.comsats.edu.pk/">Comsats University Islamabad</a>.
+ I'm Anam 👨‍🎨, a recent MS(Software Engineering) graduate from <a href="https://www.comsats.edu.pk/">Comsats University Islamabad</a>.
 I am an aspiring NLP and ML Expert🎡 and a Research Enthusiast 💻📖 and actively seeking oppurtunities in NLP, ML , DL and CV.
 You can see my masters dissertation and accompanying source code <a href="https://github.com/Anam-Nasir?tab=repositories">here</a.
  </p>